langjam/jam0001/Floeckchengrafik/README.md

 We have no idea if it'll run on other platforms too.
 We (Chris and Flo) both use arch btw.
 If you have any suggestions or tests for other platforms, we'll be happy to add them to this readme.
 Don't hesitate to open an issue on [this repo](https://github.com/Floeckchengrafik/jam0001).

+## Starting the Interpreter
+If you [compiled the Interpreter](#Compiling-the-Interpreter), you can run the binary file in dist/ like this:
+`comstruct.exe example.cmstr`<br>
+If not, you can run `cd src && python comstruct.py example.cmstr`<br>
+Of course, replace example.cmstr with whatever your filename is

 # Code Documentation